jason-lequyer/SpillOT/README.md

 python plugins/SpillOT/SpillOT.py <path/to/stack.tif> 21 --ignore_overexposed
 ```

-This is rarely needed, but can be useful when saturated pixels are causing artifacts.
+This is rarely needed, but can be useful when saturated pixels are causing artefacts.

 ---